 We have contracted with third-party content providers and we may lose users and revenues if these relationships deteriorate or arrangements are terminated.
-If third-party content providers increase their content licensing fees, our income from operations may be negatively affected.
+If third-party content providers increase their content licensing fees, our operating results may be negatively affected.

 We have relied and will continue to rely mostly on third parties for the content we distribute across our channels.
 If these parties fail to develop and maintain high-quality and engaging content or raise their licensing fees, or if a large number of our existing relationships are terminated, we could lose users and advertisers and our brand could be materially harmed.
-License fees for third-party content showed an increasing trend in 2015.
+License fees for third-party content showed an increasing trend in 2016.
 If such license fees continue to increase significantly in the future, our income from operations may be negatively affected.
-In addition, the Chinese government has the ability to restrict or prevent state-owned media from cooperating with us in providing certain content to us, which, if exercised, would result in a significant decrease in the amount of content we are able to source for our website and negatively impact our results of operations.
+In addition, the Chinese government has the ability to restrict or prevent state-owned media from cooperating with us in providing certain content to us, which, if exercised, would result in a significant decrease in the amount of content we are able to source for our website and negatively impact our operating results.

-We may not be able to continue to receive the same level of support from Phoenix TV in the future.
-We could lose our exclusive license to Phoenix TV's content, which would have a material adverse effect on our paid services business, and would also negatively affect our video advertising business.
-Together, these impacts could have a material adverse effect on our business and results of operation.
+We may not be able to continue to receive the same level of support from Phoenix TV Group in the future.
+We could lose our license and priority over any third party to broadcast Phoenix TV Group's content, which would have an adverse effect on our paid services business, and would also negatively affect our video advertising business.
+Together, these impacts could have an adverse effect on our business and operating results.

 Phoenix TV, our majority shareholder, is a leading global Chinese language TV network broadcasting premium content globally and into China.
 In November 2009, our PRC subsidiary, Fenghuang On-line, entered into a cooperation agreement with Phoenix TV, or the Phoenix TV Cooperation Agreement, under which Fenghuang On-line and Phoenix TV agreed to certain cooperative arrangements in the areas of content, branding, promotion and technology.
 Pursuant to the Phoenix TV Cooperation Agreement, in November 2009 each of our affiliated consolidated entities entered into a program content license agreement, or Content License Agreement, with Phoenix Satellite Television Company Limited and a trademark license agreement, or Trademark License Agreement, with Phoenix Satellite Television Trademark Limited.
-Considering the significant growth and changes in our business since execution of these agreements in 2009, we and Phoenix TV are working on a new set of agreements to amend and replace the existing agreements and provide the terms of our future cooperation.
-While each of the existing agreements would have expired in March 2016, we and Phoenix TV agreed to extend the expiration date of these agreements to May 27, 2016 so that we have more time to finalize the terms of the new agreements.
+Considering the significant growth and changes in our business since execution of these agreements in 2009, we and Phoenix TV Group entered into a new set of agreements in May 2016, or the New Agreements, to amend and replace the previous agreements and provide the terms of our continued cooperation.
+The New Agreements include Program Resource License Agreements and Program Text/Graphics Resource License Agreements, or the Program License Agreements, between Phoenix Satellite Television Company Limited and each of Tianying Jiuzhou, Yifeng Lianhe and another subsidiary of us, and a Third Supplemental Agreement to the Trademark License Agreement by and among Phoenix Satellite Television Trademark Limited and both Tianying Jiuzhou and Yifeng Lianhe.
+Unlike the previous agreements, the New Agreements do not grant us the right to sublicense Phoenix TV Group's copyrighted content to third parties.
+While we are in the process of negotiating with Phoenix TV Group to potentially re-acquire such right of sublicense, we cannot assure you that we will be able to re-acquire such right at reasonable costs or at all.